-Weighted CLO (Psychomotor Score)
+Weighted CLO (Psychon notor Score)

 Remarks

-Instructor's Signature with Date:
+Instructor's Signature v with Date:

-1.To design and verify the basic summing amplifier op-amp circuits and explain its operation.
+To design and verify following basic op-amp circuits and explain the operation of each: a.
+Inverting amplifier b.
+Non-inverting amplifier

 2. To analyze and design circuits of the type listed in item 1 above for voltage gain.